faceyspacey/extract-css-chunks-webpack-plugin/README.md

 </body>
 ```

-If you use [webpack-flush-chunks](https://github.com/faceyspacey/webpack-flush-chunks), it will scoop up the exact stylesheets to embed in your response string for you.
-This is the recommended approach.
+[webpack-flush-chunks](https://github.com/faceyspacey/webpack-flush-chunks) will scoop up the exact stylesheets to embed in your response.
+It essentially automates producing the above.

 Here's how you do it:

 *src/components/App.js:*
 ```js